larsthorup/testrunner/README.md

   - A is loaded - A.isLoading = []
   - B is loaded by A - A.isLoading.push(B)
 - loop back to watch
-- [x] deps loader should run AFTER esmock, so that mocked dependencies are used instead of real dependencies